Exclamatory Sentences

 How amazing that magic trick was!

-How stunning the view from here!
+How stunning the view is from here!

-What is used with nouns, and How is used with adjectives and adverbs.
+What is used with nouns, and how is used with adjectives and adverbs.

 What with nouns: